Applied-Machine-Learning-Lab/GeoArena/README.md

 # GeoArena

-This is the code repository for GeoArena
+This is the code repository for the paper "GeoArena: An Open Platform for Benchmarking Large Vision-language Models on WorldWide Image Geolocalization"

 ## Install